 Above all, two far-sighted men created the basis.
-The first was Pierre Le Roy de Boiseaumarié (1890-1967), the owner of the Château Fortia in the southern Rhône in the 1920s defined an area that was responsible for 10 (later 13) grape varieties and the wine due to the prevailing there climate and of soil type was particularly well suited.
+The first was Pierre Le Roy de Boiseaumarié (1890-1967), the owner of the Château Fortia On the southern Rhône in the 1920s defined an area that was responsible for 10 (later 13) grape varieties and the wine due to the prevailing there climate and of soil type was particularly well suited.
 After much effort, in 1929 there was finally a definition of borders, but only in 1935 was the area below Châteauneuf-du-Pape classified.
 This was also a decisive impulse for the term terroir, The second proponent was the Agriculture Professor Joseph Capus (1867-1947).
 This took the cheese scandal as an opportunity to denounce the usual procedure in Bordeaux to produce wine from any grapes and in any method.
 Under its influence 1927 the law became defaults for the winemaking extended.
 It defined, inter alia, that only those grape varieties could be used, which are sacred by loyal, old imported, local custom.
 Thus, Capus pointed the right way and is therefore also the godfather of the Appellationsgesetzes, which is still called "la loi capus" today.

 In it were gradually approved methods pruning, maximum earnings, Ripeness of grapes and vinification methods added in the cellar.
 In 1935, initiatives of Capus and Boiseaumarié led to the creation of the "Comité National des Appellations d'Origine".
 This was the precursor of INAO, which was founded after the Second World War.
 Since then, it has been the regulatory and...